krasimir/actml/README.md

 ![ActML](assets/logo.jpg)

-# :dizzy: ActML <!-- omit in toc -->
+# ActML <!-- omit in toc -->

-> ActML is a library that allows you to use JSX syntax outside of React world.
-It aims to provide the same experience in terms of composability and patterns.
+> :dizzy: ActML is a library that allows you to use JSX syntax outside of React world.
+It aims to provide the same experience in terms of composability and patterns. :dizzy:

 ```javascript
 /** @jsx A */